coolj2022/nx-electrode-template/docs/git_workflow.md

   It wires up the Husky pre-commit hook to call `lint-staged`.
 When we have any ESLint errors, or Prettier formatting issues in our staged files (and we didn't use IDE extensions to automatically reformat on file save etc), then before the commit task runs, our files will checked and automatically fixed if possible.

+- `pre-push`

+  This hook is called when you try to execute `git push`.
+It's configured to run `nx affected:test`, if test command fails, your push will be automatically aborted.

 ---

 ## Rebase before you make the PR, if needed